 Beyond Transit and Rental Bikes in Los Angeles

 L.A. is an incredible place to work and live.
 From outdoor recreation to local art to exciting nightlife, there is always something new to do.
 And believe it or not, ditching your car often enhances the experience of exploring L.A.
-Just do your homework, devise your strategy, and let it be frustrating and awkward for the first couple weeks.
+Just do your homework, devise your strategy, and let it be frustrating and awkward for the first couple of weeks.
 We promise you’ll find your routine in no time.